wimpysworld/umpc-ubuntu/README.md

 cd umpc-ubuntu
 ```

-  * Download an .iso image for one of the Ubuntu 20.04 (or newer) flavours.
+  * Download an .iso image for one of the Ubuntu MATE 20.04 (or newer) or one of the other Ubuntu flavours.

 ```bash
 sudo ./umpc-ubuntu-respin.sh -d gpd-pocket ubuntu-mate-20.04.3-desktop-amd64.iso